willtennien/Pluot/README.md

 Pluot
 =====

-A tiny language that compiles into C

-Pluot is C with a Python-like syntax.
+Pluot is a tiny language that compiles into C. It allows you to write C with a Python-like syntax.

 Pluot frees you from semicolon-itis by assigning meaning to newlines: